Hunter Wayne Foster

 Hometown: Denver, NC

-Hunter Wayne Foster graduated from the Department of Dance in 2017 and has been living in New York City for two years.
-Read on to hear Hunter talk about how he switched his major to dance, what a typical day in his life is like, and his advice for students considering becoming a dance major.
+Hunter Wayne Foster graduated from the Department of Dance in 2017 and is currently living in Los Angeles since 2020.
+Read on to hear Hunter talk about how he switched his major to dance, what projects he is working on, and his advice for students considering becoming a dance major.

 “Hello!
 I was born and raised in Denver, NC just about 45 minutes outside of Charlotte.
 Here is where I first began dancing at a competitive dance studio at the age of 12.
 I immediately fell in love with everything that surrounds dance.
 The music, costumes, props, lights, stage, fellow dancers, and of course, my teachers.
 Growing up in a small southern town, where it wasn’t that common for boys to dance, had me strictly taking hip-hop lessons for my first three years until finally branching out into other styles – without my parents’ permission, of course.
 In fact, the first time they saw me dance anything other than hip-hop wasn’t until my senior year recital.
 They could immediately tell why I loved it so much.